Politics of the Democratic Republic of the Congo: The Kabilas' governments and war

 The younger Kabila continued with his father's Transitional Parliament, but overhauled his entire cabinet, replacing it with a group of technocrats, with the stated aim of putting the country back on the track of development, and coming to a decisive end of the Second Congo War.
 In October 2002, the new president was successful in getting occupying Rwandan forces to withdraw from eastern Congo; two months later, an agreement was signed by all remaining warring parties to end the fighting and set up a Transition Government, the make-up of which would allow representation for all negotiating parties.
 Two founding documents emerged from this: The Transition Constitution, and the Global and Inclusive Agreement, both of which describe and determine the make-up and organization of the Congolese institutions, until planned elections in July 2006, at which time the provisions of the new constitution, democratically approved by referendum in December 2005, will take full effect and that is how it happened.

 Under the Global and All-Inclusive Agreement, signed on 17 December 2002, in Pretoria, there was to be one President and four Vice-Presidents, one from the government, one from the Rally for Congolese Democracy, one from the MLC, and one from civil society.
-The position of Vice-President expired after the 2006 elections.
+The position of vice-president expired after the 2006 elections.

-After being for three years (2003–06) in the interregnum between two constitutions, the Democratic Republic of the Congo is now under the regime of the Constitution of the Third Republic.
-The constitution, adopted by referendum in 2005, and promulgated by President Joseph Kabila in February 2006, establishes a decentralized semi-presidential republic, with a separation of powers between the three branches of government - executive, legislative and judiciary, and a distribution of prerogatives between the central government and the provinces.
+After being for three years (2003–2006) in the interregnum between two constitutions, the Democratic Republic of the Congo is now under the regime of the Constitution of the Third Republic.
+The constitution, adopted by referendum in 2005, and promulgated by President Joseph Kabila in February 2006, establishes a decentralized semi-presidential republic, with a separation of powers between the three branches of government – executive, legislative and judiciary, and a distribution of prerogatives between the central government and the provinces.

 In September 2016, violent protests were met with brutal force by the police and Republican Guard soldiers.
 Opposition groups claim 80 dead, including the Students' Union leader.
-From Monday 19 September Kinshasa residents, as well as residents elsewhere in Congo, where mostly confined to their homes.
+From 19 September Kinshasa residents, as well as residents elsewhere in Congo, where mostly confined to their homes.
 Police arrested anyone remotely connected to the opposition as well as innocent onlookers.
 Government propaganda, on television, and actions of covert government groups in the streets, acted against opposition as well as foreigners.
 The president's mandate was due to end on 19 December 2016, but no plans were made to elect a replacement at that time and this caused further protests.

 As of 8 August 2017 there are 54 political parties legally operating in the Congo.